 The parameters of URL

 This section can help you to discover a way Google crawls and indexes your website, using URL parameters.
+You can find more about “What is a URL” reading our guide.
 However, in default mode, all pages are crawled due to the web spider decisions: